Raising a Seed Round: A Founder’s View

 Dorrian provided some good starting points for the Incubator’s entrepreneurs to be thinking about as they raise money.
 Understanding the difference between a pre-seed/seed and a series A and how certain actions can affect your raise is a good place to start in the fundraising process.

 Start the application on our F6S page HERE.
-Applications for Cohort 4 to be submitted by August 31st, 2017.
+Applications for Cohort 4 to be submitted by August 31st, 2017 deadline extended to Friday, September 8th, 2017.